-Frequently Asked Questions
+Frequently Asked Questions!

 Yes!
 Scallops freeze extremely well and freezing instructions are included with every package.

 All packages are shipped with “no signature required” although occasionally the driver will choose not to leave the package if you’re not available to receive it.
 That decision is typically done at the driver’s discretion.
-You may include special delivery instructions, but I can’t guarantee that the courier will abide by them.
+You may include special delivery instructions, but we can’t guarantee that the courier will abide by them.

 The majority of the seafood we sell is shipped fresh.
 If something is frozen that will be clearly stated in the product description.